sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Now that we have everything our task needs, we can start implementing the logic.

-For our "constructor," `SpawnPredictedProjectile`, all we need to do is create a new task object and initialize its paramters:
+For our "constructor," `SpawnPredictedProjectile`, all we need to do is instantiate a new task object and initialize its parameters:

 {% highlight c++ %}
 UAbilityTask_SpawnPredictedProjectile* UAbilityTask_SpawnPredictedProjectile::SpawnPredictedProjectile(UGameplayAbility* OwningAbility, TSubclassOf<AProjectile> ProjectileClass, FVector SpawnLocation, FRotator SpawnRotation)